-As one of British Columbia’s quintessential mountain towns, Whistler is a sweet, sweet spot year-round.
+As one of British Columbia’s quintessential mountain towns, Whistler is a sweet spot year-round.
 The hub of Whistler Village is tailored to pedestrians, with quaint shops and cafes lining the chalet-style streets.
-You can walk, talk, sip a hot beverage and take in the beauty of your surroundings all day long.
 But to make the most of your visit, no weekend in Whistler would be complete without exploring the town’s winter activities out in the local snow-filled terrain.

-While the Whistler Blackcomb mountains are a huge draw for skiers and snowboarders, the area offers heaps more options for outdoor adventuring.
-Read on for our favourite unique adventures to try in Whistler this winter!
+While the Whistler Blackcomb mountains are a huge draw for skiers and snowboarders, Whistler offers heaps more options for outdoor adventuring.
+Read on for our favourite unique adventures to try in Whistler this winter – updated for 2022!

 Image: Destination BC/Andrew Strain